Roth Conversion Explorer

 Same total personal dollars allocated -- routed to different accounts.
 The tax-optimized path maxes Traditional 401k + Roth IRA, with the remainder to brokerage.

-Explore VetFIRE Pro -- $29 One-Time Already purchased?
+Contact About Private Access Already purchased?
 Go to Pro DashboardImportant: This calculator provides educational projections only.
-It is not financial, tax, or investment advice.
+It does not constitute financial, investment, tax, or legal advice.
 Tax laws change.
 Projections use simplified assumptions and may not reflect your actual tax situation.
 VA disability compensation is tax-exempt under 26 USC §104(a)(4) as of 2026.
 Consult a qualified CPA, CFP, or tax professional before making any financial decisions based on these projections.

 VetFIRE LLC is not affiliated with the U.S. Department of Veterans Affairs or any government agency.
 See our full disclaimer.